 Like many women, Myra had been put on the birth control pill in an attempt to help her get relief from her symptoms.
 And while it can work very well for suppressing those common period problems, it also masks the underlying cause, which can lead to disease progression and other symptoms arising.

-Not to mention, the birth control pill comes with a pretty hefty amount of side effects, which were impacting Myra’s life.
+Not to mention, the birth control pill comes with a pretty hefty amount of side effects, which were impacting Myra's life.
 Myra explained that while on the pill she felt “flat.”
-“I’m used to feel motivated at work and really enjoyed hanging out with girlfriends, but while on the pill I couldn’t do any of that.”
+“I’m used to feeling motivated at work and really enjoyed hanging out with girlfriends, but while on the pill I couldn’t do any of that.”

 Myra had thought the solution was to just quit the pill.
 But even off hormones her mood still didn’t feel right.
-She found her left with the linger mood symptoms she had with the pill and a wicked period that made her feel hopeless.
+She found herself left with the linger mood symptoms she had with the pill and a wicked period that made her feel hopeless.

 Look, period problems are common, but it doesn't have to be the norm for you.
 In fact, it shouldn't be the normal for any woman.
 In this article, I'm going to review some of the common period problems women experience and give you some tools to help those period problems disappear.

 4 Common Period Problems + What Causes Them

 Although there are a number of period problems that can occur, there are four main ones that seem to crop up.
 These can happen for a variety of reasons.
 It’s vital to find the root cause of these problems, so that they can be properly treated.